 Sponsor: Leslye Gilchrist– firstname.lastname@example.org

-Academic Decathlon is a prestigious national academic competition.
+Open to students of all academic levels, Academic Decathlon is an enriched elective course* that prepares students for a prestigious national academic competition.
 Each year, students study a wide variety of information on a particular theme.
 The ten events are Social Studies, Literature, Art, Music, Economics, Science, Math, Essay, Speech, and Interview.
 Students may participate independently or may enroll in the guided independent study elective course.
+Participation in Academic Decathlon greatly enhances students’ preparation for numerous AP courses: English, History, Art History, and more!

 In the spring semester, the team is chosen.
 A team consists of three students each in the following GPA categories (based on academic courses only):